apify/apify-docs/content/docs/web_scraping_101/anti_scraping_techniques.md

 We found that two ways are used to work around rate limiting.
 One method is to limit how many pages on a single site are scraped concurrently, with delays possibly even being intentionally introduced (after reaching the original limit).
 The other method is to use proxy servers and rotate IP addresses after a certain number of requests.

 Apify actors are designed to reduce the workload on websites being scraped.
-To lower the concurrency when using the [Apify SDK](https://sdk.apify.com/docs/typedefs/basic-crawler-options#maxconcurrency), just pass the `maxConcurrency` option to your crawler's setup.
+To lower the concurrency when using the [Apify SDK](https://sdk.apify.com/) and [Crawlee](https://crawlee.dev/api/basic-crawler/interface/BasicCrawlerOptions#maxConcurrency), just pass the `maxConcurrency` option to your crawler's setup.
 If you use actors from [Apify Store](https://apify.com/store), you can usually set the maximum concurrency in the actor's input.

 ## [](#http-request-analysis) HTTP request analysis